rgglez/music-keyboard/README.md

 Included are the notes and their duration for a simple version of Stille Nacht (a classic Christmas song which happens to be in the public domain), in the file NOCHEPAZ.DAT which is a text file with two columns (freq and milliseconds).

-The GUI is rendered in graphics mode using a kind of vector graphics, with the points stored at PSS795PT.DAT (trying to give the aspect of a Yamaha PSS-795 keyboard).
+The GUI is rendered in graphics mode using a kind of vector graphics, with the points stored at PSS795PT.DAT, trying to give the aspect of a [Yamaha PSS-795](https://uk.yamaha.com/files/download/other_assets/5/317385/PSS795S2.pdf) keyboard.

 To compile it, (if it still [compiles](https://www.youtube.com/watch?v=cbGAv0TWx0k) in a DOS window or on a virtual machine) you would need the next files, which [came](https://www.javiergutierrezchamorro.com/los-archivos-bgi-y-svga-bgi-4-00/) with the Turbo Pascal package: